 All of these problems can be improved by a breast lift (mastopexy), which not only lifts, but also reshapes the breasts.

-If you’re interested in our Beverly Hills breast lift surgery, Dr. Cohen would love to speak with you and answer all of your questions.
+If you’re interested in a breast lift in Beverly Hills, Dr. Cohen would love to speak with you and answer all of your questions.
 Request a consultation or call (310) 288-0641 to schedule an appointment.

 Breast Lift (Mastoplexy) Patient Photos